 If you have been feeding your baby back to sleep, it will take a few days to slowly wean them off the night feed.

-By six months your little one will be on two big days sleeps, a day nap and be able to stay awake for 2-2.5 hours at at time.
-Ensuring they get their required amount of sleep during the day, will help with better sleep overall.
+By six months your little one will be on two big days sleeps and a day nap and be able to stay awake for 2-2.5 hours at at time.
+Ensuring they get their required amount of sleep during the day will help with better sleep overall.
 If day sleeps are being compromised, chances are they will find it difficult to get the required amount of sleep during the night.
 To understand your baby’s feeding needs, sleep times and awake windows, you can refer to your Daily Rhythm.
 If things have gone a little pear-shaped during the day, it may take a few days of being at home to help your little one get into a rhythm.